khanhafizurrahman80/Visual-Analytics-Framework-for-High-Dimensional-Data-Streams/README.md

 Technology used: React.js
 Folder: User_Interface

-For visualization, plotly.js is used/
+For visualization, plotly.js is used.

 ### Business Layer
 Technology used: Spring, pySpark